shakiller875/Project/README.md

 * DB support
 * CI support
 ## List of applications were used in this project:
-* Grafana webpage - Web based application
+* Grafana Webpage - Web based application
-* Mortgage calculator - Mobile application
+*  API Demos - Mobile application
 * Grafana API - Web API
-* Electron application
+* Electron - TodoList application
 * Windows calculator - Desktop application
+* DataBase - GrafanaDB
  ## Tools & Frameworks used in the project:
  * TestNG - Testing Framework
 * Listeners - interface used to generate logs and customize the TestNG reports